 End to end stakeholder feedback flow

 Users with basic access level can now request feedback from stakeholders directly for ongoing or completed features/stories using the Request Feedback option in the work item menu (Figure 87).
-This opens the Request feedback form where you can choose the stakeholders you want feedback from and optionally provide a simple set of instructions prompting for the areas of the product you’d like input.
+This opens the Request feedback form where you can choose the stakeholders you want feedback from and optionally provide a simple set of instructions prompting for the areas of the product you would like input.
 This will send off individual mails to the selected stakeholders along with the instructions provided, if any.

 For more information, see Request stakeholder feedback using the Test & Feedback extension.